Zulaiy/zutax-sdk-py/README.md

 ## Installation

 You can use Poetry (recommended) or plain pip.
-The package installs as `zutax-sdk-py` and is imported as `firs_einvoice`.
+The package installs as `zutax-firs-einvoice` and is imported as `zutax`.

 ### Quick start with Poetry